ExpatAdminHubEuropean expat guide

 5. **Send the décompte one month ahead** and keep the pièces justificatives available for six months.

-Building and sending that itemised statement — with the supporting breakdown a tenant can actually check — is exactly the kind of task our rental workspace automates: see the Rent by AL rental app.
+Building and sending that itemised statement — with the supporting breakdown a tenant can actually check — is exactly the kind of task our rental workspace automates: see the Rent — Lease & Short-Term rental app.
 Do it cleanly once a year and the three-year risk essentially disappears.

 Frequently Asked Questions